AcmeTensorToys/esp-lua_core/telnetd/readme.rst

   * ``pread`` is the read dual of ``pwrite``; takes a length, an offset, and a file name, and returns a base64-encoded blob.
 Be careful that length is reasonable, to minimize heap usage.
+  * ``sha256`` reports the ASCII-fied hex of the file given, useful for verification of flash contents.
   * ``cert`` loads a file in its entirety and passes it to ``net.cert.verify``.
     Be careful, as this can use a lot of heap.